coveo/ui-kit/packages/coveo.analytics/README.md

 import coveoanalytics from 'coveo.analytics';

 // Create an API client
-const client = new coveoanalytics.analytics.Client({ token : 'YOUR_API_KEY'})
+const client = new coveoanalytics.analytics.Client({token: 'YOUR_API_KEY'});
 // Send your event
 client.sendCustomEvent({
-  eventType: "dog",
+    eventType: 'dog',
-  eventValue: "Hello!
+    eventValue: 'Hello!
 Yes!
-This is Dog!"
+This is Dog!',
 });
 ```

 ### Choosing the type of storage for page view events

 There are 3 available storage you can use to store view events client side.

 -   Cookie storage, which supports top level domain storage.
 This means that events from a.foo.com will be available from b.foo.com.
     Cookies have the limitation of not being able to store a lot of data, especially if your page view that are stored are long.

 -   Local storage, which allows to store much more information client side, but has the drawback of not being able to acess data
     across multiple top level domain.

 -   Session storage, which has roughly the same limitation and capability as Local storage, except that it is cleared when the web browser tab is closed.

 By default, the local storage option will automatically be chosen as the default storage, unless specified manually.